SoupSedan/89th-JTF-Aux/README.md

 # 89th-JTF-Aux
 89th JTF Aux Mod - Now Centralized!
-GIMP File for custom armor: (https://drive.google.com/drive/folders/146YJjPOmgh4uZd49pLCpo8ixtQkkWksk?usp=sharing)
+Welcome to the mod page.
+If your not already part of Mod Team and here, Join or Die.